gtvj/gtvj.github.io/objectives-2021.md

 # Objectives for 2021

 At the outset of 2021 I'm not entirely clear what my big picture aims are.
+This page will be added to as the year progresses.

 ## Health and wellbeing